Project Riese: History

 In April 1944, dissatisfied with the progress of the project, Adolf Hitler decided to hand over the supervision of construction to the Organisation Todt and assign prisoners of concentration camps to work.
 They were deployed in thirteen labour camps (Arbeitslager, AL), some in the vicinity of the tunnels.
-The network of these camps has been named Arbeitslager Riese (List of camps) and was part of the Gross-Rosen concentration camp.
+This network of camps has been named Arbeitslager Riese (List of camps) and was part of the Gross-Rosen concentration camp.
 The administration of AL Riese and the camp commander, SS-Hauptsturmführer Albert Lütkemeyer, were located in AL Wüstegiersdorf.
 From December 1944 to January 1945 the prisoners were guarded by 853 SS troops.

 According to incomplete data, at least 13,000 prisoners worked for the project.
 Most of them were transferred from the Auschwitz concentration camp.
 The documents allow identification of 8,995 prisoners.
 All of them were Jews, about seventy per cent from Hungary, the rest from Poland, Greece, Romania, Czechoslovakia, the Netherlands, Belgium, and Germany.
-Mortality was very high because of disease, malnutrition, exhaustion, dangerous underground works, and the treatment of prisoners by German guards.
+Mortality was very high because of disease, malnutrition, exhaustion, dangerous underground work, and the treatment of prisoners by German guards.
 Many exhausted prisoners were sent back to the Auschwitz concentration camp.
 The deportation of 857 prisoners is documented as well as 14 executions after failed escape attempts.
 An estimated total of 5,000 victims lost their lives.

 At the end of 1944, another typhus epidemic occurred amongst the prisoners.
-Because the front line of the war was approaching, evacuation of the camps began in February 1945, however in a few places work might have been conducted even at the end of April.
-Some prisoners were left behind, mostly badly ill, until the Red Army arrived in the area in May 1945.
-Project Riese was abandoned at the initial stage of construction and only 9 km (25,000 m2, 100,000 m3) of tunnels were dug out.
+Because the front line of the war was approaching, evacuation of the camps began in February 1945, however in a few places work might have been conducted as late as the end of April.
+Some prisoners were left behind, mostly the very ill, until the Red Army arrived in the area in May 1945.
+Project Riese was abandoned in the initial stage of construction and only 9 km (25,000 m2, 100,000 m3) of tunnels were dug out.